mmalecki/cb-system/README.md

 ## Acknowledgements
 This is literally a fork of [`then-system`](https://github.com/nathan7/then-system) reworked to use callbacks.
 Whole refactor wound up being about 6 lines shorter.

+Another fun fact: the total size of this module (including dependencies) with promises was 4084 lines of code, and is now reduced to 3213 lines of code.